Pregnancy news, 18/01/2018 (updated 06/08/2018)

 The app claims to be 93% effective in preventing pregnancy (if used typically), meaning that 7 in 100 women may get pregnant.
 Last year, it was officially recognised in Europe as a contraceptive method.

-However, Swedish hospitals have recently reported the company behind the app to the Swedish Medicines Agency after 37 unwanted pregnancies were connected to the contraceptive method.
+However, they have been in the news several times this year with reports of an increase in unplanned pregnancies when using the app.
+One Swedish hospital recently reported the company to the Swedish Medicines Agency after 37 unwanted pregnancies were connected to the contraceptive method.

 Natural Cycles’ response